-Therme Group has appointed Robert Hammond as President and Chief Strategy Officer for Therme North America.
+Therme Group has appointed Robert Hammond as President and Chief Strategy Officer for Therme Group US.
 Hammond will be responsible for overseeing the development of the Therme product and programming for Therme’s expansion into the United States.
 His role is slated to begin in April 2022.
 Hammond will continue serving as Executive Director at the High Line until January, and then continue on staff there until joining Therme.

 Since 1999, many millions of visitors a year worldwide have experienced the Therme concept, which combines nature, technology, and culture at an affordable price point to deliver the world’s most advanced wellbeing destinations.
 As part of its global development programme, Therme Group is targeting an initial group of major cities in the United States as locations for its large-scale urban wellbeing resorts that are accessible to people of all means and backgrounds.